cmcghee92/HandsOn-Microsoft-EndPoint-Configuration-Manager/LABS/LAB 1/Lab A Exploring the Configuration Manager tools/EX 5 - Reviewing log files by using the Configuration Manager Trace tool.md

 The main task for this exercise is as follows:

 Use the Configuration Manager Trace Log tool.

-Prepare for the next module.
-Task 1: Use the Configuration Manager Trace Log tool On the taskbar, click the File Explorer icon.
+## Task 1: Use the Configuration Manager Trace Log tool
+1. On the taskbar, click the File Explorer icon.

-Navigate to the C:\Program Files\Microsoft Configuration Manager\tools folder.
+2. Navigate to the C:\Program Files\Microsoft Configuration Manager\tools folder.

-Right-click cmtrace.exe, and click Pin to Taskbar.
+3. Right-click cmtrace.exe, and click Pin to Taskbar.

-On the taskbar, click the Configuration Manager Trace Log Tool icon.
+4. On the taskbar, click the Configuration Manager Trace Log Tool icon.

-In the Configuration Manager Trace Log Tool, click File, and then click Open.
+5. In the Configuration Manager Trace Log Tool, click File, and then click Open.

-Scroll down, click the Policypv.log file, and then click Open.
+6. Scroll down, click the Policypv.log file, and then click Open.

-Click Tools, and click Highlight.
+7. Click Tools, and click Highlight.
 In the Highlight text box, type 5104, and then click OK.

-Click Tools, and click Find.
+8. Click Tools, and click Find.
 In the Find text box, type the Process ID that you recorded earlier, and then click Find.

-To find the next entry, press the F3 key, and repeat until there are no more new responses.
+9. To find the next entry, press the F3 key, and repeat until there are no more new responses.

-Scroll up until you see the previous highlighted entry.
+10. Scroll up until you see the previous highlighted entry.
 Note the number of entries between the two milestones.

+    ```
     Question: How does the number of events between milestones compare to the number of events shown in the status message viewer?

     Answer: Typically, there are more entries in the log file than in the status message viewer.

-Click Tools, and click Filter.
+11. Click Tools, and click Filter.

-In the Filter Settings dialog box, select the Filter when the Entry Text check box.
+12. In the Filter Settings dialog box, select the Filter when the Entry Text check box.

-In the Filter when the Entry Text drop-down list box, click contains.
+13. In the Filter when the Entry Text drop-down list box, click contains.

-In the text box next to the Filter when the Entry Text drop-down list box, type the Process ID that you recorded earlier, and then click OK.
+14. In the text box next to the Filter when the Entry Text drop-down list box, type the Process ID that you recorded earlier, and then click OK.

-Close the Configuration Manager Trace Log tool.
+15. Close the Configuration Manager Trace Log tool.

 Results: At the end of this exercise, you should have used the Configuration Manager Trace Log tool to review a component log file.